Component 3: Cognitive Assessment

 |OCC Cognitive Assessment|

 If a diplomate passes the OCC Written Exam in a year prior to the year in which the certificate expires, the passing grade will be held and reported to the AOA when all OCC requirements have been met.
 The new certificate will be valid for 10 years from the date of the expiring certificate.
 In accordance with the AOBIM Standards Review Committee, the Written Exam is reviewed by a psychometrician to verify adherence to rule of practice established in the APA/AERA National Standards for Education and Psychological Testing.
 Pass and fail decisions are based solely on the content mastery displayed by the diplomate.
 Results will be released electronically through the AOBIM’s application portal.
-Candidates must be program complete and maintain AOA membership in order to access electronic results.

 Rescoring of Examinations

 Candidates may obtain manual review of the computer scoring of the examination within one month of receiving exam results.
 Requests must be made in writing and submitted with a payment fee of $200.
 Candidates are not allowed to review specific items on the examination either before or after sitting for examination.
-The electronic scoring of the candidates results will be deleted 24 months after administration of the examination.

 Right to Appeal

 If a candidate feels that actions of the AOBIM with regard to any part of the certification process constitute unequal application of the Bylaws or Policies and Procedures, unwarranted discrimination, prejudice, unfairness or improper conduct of the examination, he or she has the right to appeal to the board.
-Appeals to the board can be made by emailing the request to firstname.lastname@example.org, along with any supporting documents necessary for proper review of the case.
+Appeals to the board can be made by emailing the request to email@example.com, along with any supporting documentation necessary for proper review of the case.
 The appeal request must be submitted within 30 days of receiving exam results.
 The board will not consider appeals based on examination content, sufficiency or accuracy of answers to exam questions, scoring of the exam, and/or determination of the minimum passing score.
 Candidates will be advised by certified mail within 30 days of final action of the board.

 Compliance With Federal Regulations